 The more you shove, the more you move, the more you wiggle and jiggle around the harder it is for a horse to distinguish an aid from noise.
 Watch some of the elite riders like Carl and Charlotte and notice how little noise to signal you see!

 To find out about our brand new course which teaches you how to sit better and ride more effectively scroll down.
-Act NOW to take advantage of our special early booking price.

 6 LIVE 1hr lectures direct from our indoor arenas using real riders and horses to demonstrate how an understanding of the Fascial Net and Rider Biomechanics can influence the shape of the horse's back and cause them to move into 'The Seeking Reflexes' SIT BETTER & GAIN INFLUENCE